ntruchsess/tractusx/connectordns/README.md

 ## Automated deployment

 GitHub actions are setup for this service to automate the steps above.
-Please go [here](../.github/workflows/main.yml) for details.
+Please see [here](../.github/workflows/main.yml) for details.